Carlos Nuzman: October 2017: Arrest & Investigation

 On 5 September 2017, a new initiative of the Car Wash operation, called, "Unfair Play", took place in Rio de Janeiro; Nuzman stands accused of bribing the International Olympic Committee to elect the city as the home of the 2016 Summer Olympics.
 One month later, Nuzman was arrested amid an investigation into a vote-buying scheme to bring the Olympics to Rio de Janeiro.
 As an honorary member of the International Olympic Committee, he was held for questioning in September 2017 by Brazilian and French authorities.
 They say he is a central figure in channeling $2 million to Lamine Diack, a former IOC member from Senegal who helped secure votes when Rio was picked by the IOC in 2009.
+Investigators revealed that Nuzman's hidden estate had increased by 457% between 2006 and 2016, included 16 kilograms (35lbs) of gold bars secretly stored in a depository vault in Geneva, Switzerland.
+Demonstrating the deep institutional ties between the co-conspirators, Lamine Diack had previously appointed Nuzman to the IAAF Ethics Commission in 2014, creating a massive conflict of interest while both men were actively shielding their illicit financial arrangements.
 After fifteen days of imprisonment, Nuzman's sentence was reduced to house arrest and probation, on the condition of delivering his passport, being restrained from both leaving Rio de Janeiro and accessing COB's facilities, and presenting himself regularly to justice.
 Nuzman's trial had former president Luiz Inácio Lula da Silva and famed footballer Pelé among its witnesses.
+During the judicial proceedings, former Rio Governor Sérgio confessed to orchestrating the $2 million vote-buying scheme through Nuzman.
+Cabral testified that the money was used to bride up to nine IOC members, explicitly naming sports figures Sergey Bubka and Alexander Popov as recipients (claims both athletes fiercely denied and threatened legal action over).
+French and Brazilian prosecutors noted that this vote-buying network was not an isolated incident, establishing that the same Diack-led apparatus was simultaneously utilized to manipulate the host-city bidding process for the Tokyo 2020 Summer Olympics.

+Despite escalating international investigations by French and Brazilian authorities throughout 2017, the IOC and its Ethics Commission initially maintained Nuzman's honorary membership and refused to suspend him.
+Transparency advocates heavily criticized the IOC administration's inaction, noting that the Olympic leadership only provisionally suspended Nuzman and stripped him of his honorary status in October 2017, after his formal arrest left them with no other administrative options.